drvinceknight/pfm/docs/_assessment/individual-coursework.md

 ## Submitting

-Deadline for this work to be handed in is *1300 Thursday of Week 11 (8th of December)*.
+Deadline for this work to be handed in is *1500 Friday of Week 11 (15th of December)*.

 To submit you will use [learning central](https://learningcentral.cf.ac.uk).